-The appeal to men of smoking meats should be apparent—even more so than simply grilling.
-The grill is a relatively clean medium for cooking.
-In fact, Most modern grills have more in common with the domestic indoor range than the wild outdoor cooking fire.
-There’s nothing wrong with that per se, but it does somewhat diminish the rewards associated with outdoor cooking.
+The appeal to men of smoking meats should be apparent — even more so than simply grilling.
+While a gas grill is a relatively clean medium for cooking, most have more in common with the domestic indoor range than the wild outdoor cooking fire.
 For those looking to chase the distinct unami of barbeques past, there is only the smoker, which brings a bit of wildness back into the meat preparation process.
-But smokers–the ones worth buying anyway–tend to be expensive.
+But smokers — the ones worth buying anyway — tend to be expensive.
 That’s why I turned my old grill into a smoker.
 And with the warming weather and the advent of another outdoor season, you should, too.

-I’m not sharing this advice merely because I’m a man and men build things (some do, some don’t, some have cheap wives who don’t want to toss Weber $300).
+I’m not sharing this advice merely because I’m a man and men build things.
+(Some do, some don’t, and some are thrifty and don’t want to toss Weber $300.)
 I’m sharing my grill transformation process because I’m really fucking pleased with myself for figuring this out.
-There are handsomer men and richer men than I, but none of them can claim to have performed a more successful grill to smoker surgery.
+There are handsomer men with fuller beards and better plaid shirts than I, but none of them can claim to have performed a more successful grill-to-smoker surgery.

-My daily use gas grill was a hand-me-down that had seen many decades of backyard cookouts.
-It was rusty.
-The handles were barely hanging on.
-It looked like it had spent time in Bartertown, cooking up rats for concessions during Thunderdome bouts.
-This is maybe why my next door neighbor offered me his old shiny stainless gas Webber, which he was replacing with a more modern model.
-I said thank you a bunch then stared my old cycloptic grill right in the thermometer and said, “It’s time to make a change.”
+My daily-use gas grill was a hand-me-down that had seen many decades of backyard cookouts.
+It was rusty and the handles were barely hanging on.
+It looked like it had spent time in Mad Max’s Bartertown, cooking up rats for concessions during Thunderdome bouts.
+This is maybe why my next-door neighbor offered me his old gas Weber, which he was replacing with a more modern model.
+I said “thank you” a bunch then stared my old cycloptic gas grill right in the thermometer and said, “It’s time to make a change.”

 The grill was unresponsive, but it got where I was coming from.